oregon map logo - oregon state flag

 Oregon Infrastructure > Oregon Airports

 Oregon's capital city is Salem.
 The major cities, Portland and Eugene, as well as the state capital, lie along the Willamette River valley.
 Other noted cities in Oregon include Beaverton, Corvallis, and Hillsboro.
-In 2005, the population of Oregon was estimated at 3,638,871, which is about 37.9 people per square mile.
-The state's interstate highways include I-5 and I-84.
-I-5 traverses western Oregon from north to south.
+A map of Salem, showing its major roads and points of interest, can be found on this Oregon Cities page.

 Oregon Topography